 Creating a database is a slow process in AWS so this initial push will take some time.
 Making changes to code or environment variables is a faster process (almost immediate).

-Deploy the Flask application to AWS Lambda using Python Deploy
+Deploy the Django application to AWS Lambda using Python Deploy

 It is now time to push the application code to AWS.
 The demo app includes scripts to do this in 3 different ways: